tannerthelin/monster-slayer-project/README.md

 Added another log event for when the player selects "Give Up."
 It seemed weird that nothing would show up in the log when that happened.

 ### Change 4: Limit to Number of Heals
 I made it so the player can only heal 5 times.
 Their remaining heals are displayed in the "heal" button.
+If the player tries to use the heal button when they're out of heals, it will give them a message in the log.

 ### Change 5: Limit to Special Attack
 I did the same thing with the special attack -- the player can only use it twice.